 VAUDE uses synthetic materials such as polyester, polyamide or polyurethane for many of its products.
 These materials are derived from petroleum.

 We use as many recycled materials as possible in order to conserve resources.
-Read more
+Read more here

 Because these materials and technologies are still very new, we are staying closely tuned and are looking forward to the innovations they are making possible.

-Until that time, we will continue to adhere to the recommendations of our partner, the WWF : We will use bioplastics for durable materials, but not for disposable products such as packaging.
+Until that time, we will continue to adhere to the recommendations of our partner, the WWF.
+We will use bioplastics for durable materials, but not for disposable products such as packaging.

 Clearly renewable resources are a good option.
 Unfortunately, there are a few pitfalls that need to be avoided.

 In addition, VAUDE Green Shape products are not made with genetically modified materials.
-To verify this, we require a confirmation from our suppliers that they do not use genetically engineered substances.
+To verify this, we require confirmation from our suppliers that they do not use genetically engineered substances.

 Many biobased synthetics are similar to conventional plastic in that they are virtually non-biodegrable.
-By the same token, there are also conventional, petroleum derived plastics that are biodegradable.
+By the same token, there are also conventional, petroleum-derived plastics that are biodegradable.

 The question is whether "biodegradable" actually makes sense from an environmental perspective.
 On one hand for example, you would think that it would be great if plastic would just dissolve in the ocean.

 On the other hand, the production of plastics – whether derived from petroleum or from renewable raw materials – requires significant energy.
 The result is a high quality material with many functional properties.
-Doesn’t it make much more sense to reuse or recycle such materials rather than allowing them to degrade into “nothing” (CO2 and water)?
+Doesn’t it make much more sense to reuse or recycle such materials rather than leaving them to degrade into “nothing” (CO2 and water)?